Search

 Confident at work

 Going it alone when trying to make permanent lifestyle changes can be tough.
 That’s why we at Prime Women developed PLATE, a weight management program for women over 50.
-A key component of the program is you are placed in a group forum of ten women of a similar age and weight loss goals.
+A key component of the program is that you are placed in a group forum of ten women of similar age and with weight loss goals.
 We know accountability has shown to be the single biggest factor in weight loss success.
 If you are looking to lose weight and keep it off, consider becoming a member of PLATE.
 Learn more here.

 “It is not only what we do, but also what we do not do, for which we are accountable.” ― Molière